Additional Information you need to know when purchasing a puppy from LoEll’s Standard Poodles:

 - They must be indoor dogs

-- If you can not keep him/her at any point, they come back to us, no exceptions!
+- If you can not keep him/her at any point, they come back to us

 - Fed high quality food (first ingredient being meat; no corn, wheat, soy)